 Staff and students from the Department of Industrial Design at Xi’an Jiaotong-Liverpool University presented three research projects at the Association for Computing Machinery Special Interest Group on Computer-Human Interaction Conference on Designing Interactive Systems (DIS 2018) that took place at The School of Design of Hong Kong Polytechnic University.

-Year Four undergraduate student Yang Zou presented his group’s project, supervised by Associate Professor Jie Sun, ‘Tangible Interactive Upper Limb Training Device’ (see video above).
+Year Four undergraduate student Yang Zou presented his group’s project, supervised by Dr Jie Sun, ‘Tangible Interactive Upper Limb Training Device’ (see video above).

 “Our project was to create an interactive device to assist elderly patients to rehabilitate their upper limbs,” explained Yang (pictured below).
 “We integrated three types of exercise – finger, wrist, and arm – into one device and added light, sound, and vibration to make the exercise more intuitive and engaging.”